leap-stc/leap-stc.github.io/docs/data/data_locations.md

     A common workflow is for data to be private --> get ingested to LEAP GCS --> OSN Pods for publication.\*\*

-## LEAP-Pangeo Cloud Buckets

-LEAP-Pangeo provides users two cloud buckets to store data.
-The JupyterHub is automatically authenticated to read from any of these buckets but write access might differ (see below).
-See [Authentication][authentication] for details on how to access buckets from 'outside' the JupyterHub.
-Google cloud is structured such that it is very easy and cheap to move data *into* the buckets, but there are high egress fees for taking data out of GCP Infrastructure.
-Taking data out means both writing from GCP to outside and reading from an external source like an HPC.

-!!! tip

-    Use the LEAP GCS buckets when you are actively doing science using the JupyterHub.
-If you wish to share some kind of finished product with the world, it is best to "publish" the data by moving outside GCS into OSN.

-- `gs://leap-scratch/` - Temporary Storage deleted after 7 days.
-Use this bucket for testing and storing large intermediate results. leap-scratch is also a great staging area to use while ingesting data to some other permanent location.
-- `gs://leap-persistent/` - Persistent Storage.
-Use this bucket for storing results you want to share with other members or access consistently from the Hub.

-Files stored on each of those buckets can be accessed by any LEAP member, so be conscious in the way you use these.

-- **Do not put sensitive information (passwords, keys, personal data) into these buckets!**
-- **When writing to buckets only ever write to your personal folder!** Your personal folder is a combination of the bucketname and your github username (e.g. \`gs://leap-persistent/funky-user/').

-GCS is great if:
-\- You want to move data from your Jupyter-Hub home directory to the cloud.
-\- You don't need the data to be accessed outside of the Jupyter-Hub.
-\- This data is a work-in-progress and might be regenerated or modified as you do your science.

-## Open Storage Network
+# Cloud storage on the Open Storage Network

 The [Open Storage Network](https://www.openstoragenetwork.org/) is distributed cloud storage for the research community.
+LEAP helped the M2LINES project buy a ~1 petabyte OSN pod.
+OSN allows s3-like cloud storage that has no egress fees, which means that you can share data with the public or outside colaborators without any cost per request!
+The downsides are that storage is large but finite, and that authentication is not as seamless as the GCS buckets.

-LEAP has a ~1 petabyte allocation on OSN, which is divided into projects and buckets.
+The pod is divided into projects and buckets.
 A project can have multiple buckets.
 There are currently 2 principal Projects on the Pod (as well as a shared bucket with the m2lines project):

 - `'leap-pangeo'`: Used for Data Ingestion across the m2lines and LEAP community
     - Buckets:
+        - `'leap-pangeo-inbox'`: *Write access can be shared with users who want to add data e.g. from an HPC center*
         - `'leap-pangeo-manual'`: **No write access for users**
         - `'leap-pangeo-pipeline'`: **No write access for users**
-        - `'leap-pangeo-inbox'`: *Write access can be shared with users who want to add data e.g. from an HPC center*
 - `'leap'`: Used for project data and publications from the LEAP project
     - Buckets:
         - `'leap-pubs'`: **No write access for users**
         - ... various project buckets
-            OSN allows s3-like cloud storage that has no egress fees, which means that you can share data with the public or outside colaborators without any cost per request!
-The downside of course is that authentication is not as seamless as the GCS buckets.

 Data can be transferred from `leap-pangeo-inbox` to `leap-pangeo-manual` with [this rclone github action](https://github.com/leap-stc/data-management/actions/runs/11167922927/workflow).

-OSN is great if:
+OSN is where data shold live if if:

-\- You want your data to be publicly accessible outside of the Jupyter-Hub.
+- You want your data to be publicly accessible outside of the Jupyter-Hub.
-\- You need to move data from your Jupyter-Hub home directory to more persistent storage.
+- You need to move data from your Jupyter-Hub home directory to more persistent storage.
-\- You data does not fit into the Zarr model.
+- You data does not fit into the Zarr model.

 To migrate data to OSN, please contact the data-and-compute team on slack.
 They will contact the OSN pod admin and share bucket credentials for the `'leap-pangeo-inbox'` bucket.
 More details are provided under [authentication][authentication].

 ### Choosing a location - OSN vs GCS

 GCS:

-\- You want to move data from your Jupyter-Hub home directory to the cloud.
+- You want to move data from your Jupyter-Hub home directory to the cloud.
-\- You don't need the data to be accessed outside of the Jupyter-Hub.
+- You don't need the data to be accessed outside of the Jupyter-Hub.
-\- This data is a work-in-progress and might be regenerated or modified.
+- This data is a work-in-progress and might be regenerated or modified.

 OSN:

-\- You want your data to be publicly accessible outside of the Jupyter-Hub.
+- You want your data to be publicly accessible outside of the Jupyter-Hub.
-\- You need to move data from your Jupyter-Hub home directory to more persistent storage.
+- You need to move data from your Jupyter-Hub home directory to more persistent storage.
-\- You data does not fit into the Zarr model.
+- You data does not fit into the Zarr model.

 # Private Storage - HPC or External Filesystems